corndel-swe/swe-js-cash-register/README.md

 ### Level 1 (Easy)

-Write a function which removes a single item from the drawer.
+Complete the `removeItem` function which removes a single item from the drawer.

-Write a function which adds a single item to the drawer.
+Complete the `addItem` function which adds a single item to the drawer.

 ### Level 2

-Write a function which counts how many coins are in the drawer.
+Complete the `countCoins` function which counts how many coins are in the drawer.

-Write a function which counts how many notes are in the drawer.
+Complete the `countNotes` function which counts how many notes are in the drawer.

 ### Level 3

-Write a function which calculates the total amount of money in the drawer.
+Complete the `sumDrawer` function which calculates the total amount of money in the drawer.

 ### Level 4

-Write a function which determines whether it is possible to create a specific cash amount from the items in the drawer.
+Complete the `canMakeAmount` function which determines whether it is possible to create a specific cash amount from the items in the drawer.

 ### Level 5

-Wrtie a function which works out the change required from a transaction and removes it from the drawer if possible.
+Complete the `transaction` function which works out the change required from a transaction and removes it from the drawer if possible.